 Rather, my purpose in that post was to share with my readers why I let something–a good thing–go in order to give myself and my family more breathing room.

-In the post, I wrote that I still support my local consignment sale in other ways, like spreading the word about it and shopping at it, but for the three reasons I named in the post, consigning is not for me in my current life season.
+I wrote that I still support my local consignment sale in other ways like shopping there and spreading the word.
+But for the three reasons I named in the post, consigning is not for me in my current life season.

-I had heard from other women who were struggling with this as well, and that is what prompted me to write that post.
+I had heard from other women who were struggling with this too, and that’s what prompted me to write.

 I was not prepared for the backlash.
 In fact, I was not even expecting the post to get much interaction at all.